robtweed/qewd/docker-server-iris-ce-aws/README.md

-# QEWD-IRIS Container Run-Time Modes
+# QEWD Application Run-Time Modes

 ## Interactive Mode

-Using the *docker run* command above, the QEWD-IRIS Container will have started in *interactive* mode and you should see the *bash shell* prompt - something like this:
+Using the *npm start* command above, the QEWD process will have started in *interactive* mode and you will see its log output appearing in your terminal window.

-        root@4e067a779d54:/opt/qewd#

 In this mode you can manually start, stop and restart QEWD without having to restart the Container, which is ideal for QEWD-Up application development.

 ### Start QEWD